preames/public-notes/riscv-vector-user-guide.rst

 The LLVM assembler fully supports for v1.0 vector extension specification, and has for a while.
 Using the 15.x release branch is definitely safe, and older release branches may also work.

-The binutil's assembler used by GNU also supports the v1.0 vector extension.
-I've been told that support was added in 2.38 (released Feb 2022), but have not personally confirmed this, and I can't find any confirmation in release notes.
+The binutil's assembler used by GNU also supports the v1.0 vector extension since `the 2.38 release<https://sourceware.org/pipermail/binutils/2022-August/122594.html>`_  (released Feb 2022).

 Compiler Support
 ----------------